scjx123/ip/docs/DeveloperGuide.md

 Step 1.
 The user enters `stats -mod CS2113`	once the execute layer executes the message and calls act() class, StatsAction will begin its `prepare()` operation

-Step 2. prepare() looks at the input called ParamNode args which is processed by Command Intepreter layer, and starts to identify whether user
+Step 2. `prepare()` looks at the input called `ParamNode args` which is user command processed by Command Intepreter layer, and starts to identify whether user has enter the keyword `mod ` if userInput contains the keyword, the it `isMod` flag will be set.

+Step 3. `next

 **Design consideration:**